Kendrick Bourne: 2017 season

 On April 30, 2017, the San Francisco 49ers signed Bourne to a three-year, $1.67 million contract as an undrafted free agent.
 The contract included $25,000 guaranteed and a signing bonus of $5,000.

 Throughout training camp, Bourne competed for a roster spot as a backup wide receiver against Aldrick Robinson, Bruce Ellington, DeAndre Smelter, Aaron Burbridge, DeAndre Carter, B. J. Johnson, and Victor Bolden Jr. Head coach Kyle Shanahan named Bourne the fifth wide receiver on the depth chart to begin the regular season, behind Marquise Goodwin, Pierre Garçon, Aldrick Robinson, and Trent Taylor.

-Bourne made his professional regular season debut during the season-opening 23–3 loss to the Carolina Panthers.
+Bourne made his professional regular season debut during the season-opening 23–3 loss to the Carolina Panthers, but recorded no statistics.
 Bourne was inactive as a healthy scratch for the next five games (Weeks 2–6).
-During Week 9, Bourne caught two passes for 39 yards during a 20–10 loss to the Arizona Cardinals.
-Bourne made his first NFL reception on a 25-yard pass by C. J. Beathard in the third quarter.
-During Week 15, Bourne had a season-high four receptions for 85 receiving yards as the 49ers narrowly defeated the Tennessee Titans 25–23.
+During Week 9 against the Arizona Cardinals, Bourne caught his first NFL reception on a 25-yard pass by C. J. Beathard in the third quarter and finished the 20–10 loss with two receptions for 39 yards.
+During a narrow Week 15 25–23 victory over the Tennessee Titans, Bourne had a season-high four receptions for 85 yards.

-Bourne finished his rookie season with 16 receptions for 257 yards in 11 games and no starts.
+Bourne finished his rookie year with 16 receptions for 257 yards in 11 games and no starts.
 Head coach Kyle Shanahan praised Bourne's improvement over his rookie year.

 2018 season

-Bourne entered camp as a backup wide receiver.
-Head coach Kyle Shanahan named him the fifth wide receiver on the depth chart to start the season, behind Pierre Garçon, Marquise Goodwin, Trent Taylor, and Dante Pettis.
+Bourne entered camp as a backup wide receiver and was named the fifth wide receiver on the depth chart to start the season, behind Pierre Garçon, Marquise Goodwin, Trent Taylor, and Dante Pettis.

-During Week 2, Bourne caught his first NFL touchdown on a four-yard pass by quarterback Jimmy Garoppolo during a 30–27 victory over the Detroit Lions.
-During Week 8, Bourne made his first career start after Pierre Garçon aggravated a knee injury.
-Bourne finished the 18–15 road loss at with a season-high seven receptions for 71 yards.
-In Week 15, he caught four passes for a season-high 73 receiving yards as the 49ers lost 14–9 to the Chicago Bears.
+During Week 2 against the Detroit Lions, Bourne caught his first NFL touchdown on a four-yard pass from quarterback Jimmy Garoppolo in the 30–27 victory.
+Two weeks later against the Los Angeles Chargers, Bourne had three receptions for 34 yards and a touchdown in the narrow 29–27 road loss.

+During a Week 8 18–15 road loss to the Cardinals, Bourne made his first career start after Garçon aggravated a knee injury and finished with a season-high seven receptions for 71 yards.
+In the next game against the Oakland Raiders on Thursday Night Football, Bourne recorded two receptions for six yards and a touchdown in the 34–3 victory.
+During Week 16 against the Chicago Bears, he caught four passes for a season-high 73 yards in the 14–9 loss.
+In the regular season finale against the Los Angeles Rams, Bourne had five receptions for 59 yards and a touchdown during the 48–32 road loss.

-Bourne finished his second professional season with 42 receptions for 487 yards and four touchdowns.
+Bourne finished his second professional season with 42 receptions for 487 yards and four touchdowns in 16 games and eight starts.
 He led the team's wide receivers in receiving yards and receptions.